PoCInnovation/Workshops/software/13.Rust/README.md

 - `value: i32`
 - `next` which has the structure type.

-> :bulb: It's up to you to figure out how to initialize the structure to make a linked list.
+> 💡 It's up to you to figure out how to initialize the structure to make a linked list.

 In a second step, create a vector `vector` which will be transformed into a linked list.